anthonyjhanna21/text-analytics-spring-2026-assignment-1/docs/AI_usage_log.md

-Task: Build clean_text pipeline and edge case checks
+Task: Build clean_text pipeline and edge case checks, Date: 2026-02-5, Time spent: 20 minutes
-Date: 2026-02-5
-Time spent: 20 minutes
 ---
 What I was trying to do:
 Create one cleaning function to apply to my dataframe